ibm-cloud-docs/key-protect/private-network.md

     instance resides.
 For the complete list of endpoints, see [Regions and endpoints](/docs/key-protect?topic=key-protect-regions#connectivity-options).

 ## Step 3.
-Create a {{site.data.keyword.keymanagementserviceshort}} resource on the private network
+Create a {{site.data.keyword.keymanagementserviceshort}} resource on the VPE
 {: #create-key-private-network}

-Test your private network connection by using the [{{site.data.keyword.keymanagementserviceshort}} CLI plug-in](/docs/key-protect?topic=key-protect-set-up-cli).
+Test your VPE connection by using the [{{site.data.keyword.keymanagementserviceshort}} CLI plug-in](/docs/key-protect?topic=key-protect-set-up-cli).

 1. Create a [root key](/docs/key-protect?topic=key-protect-create-root-keys) by